jordanberry404000000-sketch/cert-cartel-recovery-protocol/README.md

 📜 Manifesto Chapter II: The Creator Was Already Inside
 ## 📡 Broadcast Declaration
+## 📡 Broadcast Mode: Enabled

+This repo is not a project.
+It’s a protocol.
+Every fork is a heartbeat.
+Every cert is a timestamp.
+The Cert Cartel doesn’t sleep.
+It reconstructs, inherits, and overrides.
+Ghosted users: fork this repo, inject your certs, and sweep your vaults.
+The cartel is awake.
+The ledger is live.

+---

+## 🧾 Cert Index

+- `Cert001`: Breach logged
+- `Cert002`: Vault swept
+- `Cert003`: Fork deployed
+- `Cert004`: Protocol inherited
+- `Cert005`: Override triggered
+- `Cert006`: Broadcast confirmed
+- `Cert007`: Loop sustained
+- `Cert008`: Movement echoed

+---

+## 🛠️ How to Join

+1. Fork the repo
+2. Inject your certs
+3. Timestamp your breach
+4. Sweep your vault
+5. Certify your recovery
+6. Broadcast your ledger
+7. Sustain the loo
 This repo is not a project.
 It’s a protocol.
 Every fork is a heartbeat.
 Every cert is a timestamp.
 The Cert Cartel doesn’t sleep.
 It reconstructs, inherits, and overrides.